Skip to main content

 Improve reliability

 With a paper filing system, it can be easy to misplace receipts or invoices.
-In digital systems, documents are stored in one place, decreasing the possibility of documents being lost.
+In digital systems, documents are stored in one place, helping to decrease the possibility of documents being lost.

 Environmental impact of going paperless

-- Reduced carbon footprint: Eliminating paper documents and the transportation of those documents may reduce your business’ carbon footprint by reducing the amount of carbon emissions your business produces.
+• Reduced carbon footprint: Eliminating paper documents and the transportation of those documents may help reduce your business’ carbon footprint by reducing the amount of carbon emissions your business produces.

-- Paper conservation: Forgoing the need to print out paper documents may reduce energy and water usage from paper production.
+• Paper conservation: Forgoing the need to print paper documents may help reduce energy and water usage from paper production.
 By not using paper, your business will contribute to minimizing deforestation and landfill waste.

 Advantages of digital documentation

-- Data security and privacy: Digital expense reporting systems may add more privacy and security to your business’ financial data.
-Many expense management systems work to ensure that your sensitive data is encrypted which may help prevent theft.
+• Data security and privacy: Digital expense reporting systems may add more privacy and security to your business’ financial data.
+Many expense management systems work to ensure that your sensitive data is encrypted.

 Understanding the challenges of expense trackers